AndySparks/public-journal/resources/reading-lists/co-founder-questions.md

 # Questions for Co-Founders Considering Working Together

 When Josh Levy and I started Holloway, we used the following list of questions to determine whether we should work together.
 I believe the list of questions came from a blog post, but I don't know where.
-In an effort to find the post, I googled several questions and found partial text matches in both of the posts linked to in #further-reading.
+In an effort to find the post, I googled several questions and found partial text matches in both of the posts linked to in [further reading](#further-reading).

 ## Time and Financial Commitments
 1. When are we going full-time?